-- 1. Identify and interpret accounting concepts and financial data. - 2.
-Analyze corporate, cost and managerial accounting.

-- 3. Analyze an organization's strengths, weaknesses, opportunities, and threats from a marketing perspective. - 4.
-Evaluate ethical issues in business and information technology. - 5.
-Use oral, written, and presentation skills to communicate effectively in the business. - 6.
-Use business computer applications such as word processing, databases, spreadsheets, and PowerPoint. - 7.
-Apply the law of contracts and property law to make business decisions. - 8.
-Use statistical methods to study business and economic data. - 9.
-Identify and analyze the functions of economics as it relates to government decisions, taxation, and income distribution. - 10.
-Identify and analyze the functions of commercial banks and finance in the economy.
+- Identify and interpret accounting concepts and financial data, including corporate, cost, and managerial accounting concepts. - 2.
+Evaluate ethical issues in business and information technology. - 3.
+Use oral, written, presentational, and social media skills to communicate effectively in the business. - 4.
+Demonstrate understanding of business computer applications such as word processing, databases, spreadsheets, and PowerPoint. - 5.
+Apply the law of contracts and property law to make business decisions. - 6.
+Demonstrate understanding of statistical methods to study business and economic data. - 7.
+Identify and analyze the functions of economics as it relates to government decisions, taxation, and income distribution.